TjMott/TjMott.Writer/README.md

 If you are upgrading from the old Windows-only version (<= 0.4.0), please be aware that some features went away!
 The file repository, ticket tracker, and internal spellcheck dictionaries no longer exist, and all data associated with them will be deleted!
 In addition, you may encounter formatting issues with documents and especially with notes as they are updated to the new format.

-Finally, if you're updating from <= 0.4.0, you may see some corruption with notes.
+If you're updating from <= 0.4.0, you may see some corruption with notes.
 Specifically, note titles get shuffled around and don't match the note contents--there's no data loss, the titles just aren't right.
 This appears to be a latent SQL trigger bug in an older version of the software.
 You'll have to correct these on your own after the upgrade, but they should not occur again.

+Finally, release 1.0.0 deprecates the old concept of notes.
+Note documents will be consolidated into a "Notes" category in the main view, so you won't lose any notes, they'll just be elsewhere and will no longer be a separate feature.

 ## Basic Concepts